cypress-io/cypress/cypress/v0.0/documentation/5-References/0-CLI Tool.md

 Runs Cypress headlessly without spawning a browser.

 You can use this command when working locally, or when running in [Continuous Integration](https://on.cypress.io/guides/continuous-integration).

+Cypress will first check to see if the Desktop Application is installed, and will automatically install it prior to running (if necessary).

 [block:callout]
 {